Do You Get the Hint? Benchmarking LLMs on the Board Game Concept

-Our results show that, similar to observations made on visual and spatial reasoning tasks such as ARC and SPaRC, LLMs struggle on a simple language game that humans solve easily (94\% solve rate for non-expert humans).
+Our results show that LLMs struggle on a simple language game that humans solve easily (94\% solve rate for non-expert humans).
 Specifically, across all tested models, we observe difficulties with (i) interpreting other players' strategic intent from the clues they provide, and (ii) correcting initial hypotheses when new information becomes available.\\ The remainder of the paper is structured as follows.
 In Section \ref{related work}, we discuss prior literature.
 Section \ref{methodology} introduces the methodology regarding data collection, model prompting, and evaluation.
 In Section \ref{results}, we discuss our results on the Concept benchmark\footnote{The data is publicly available for research purposes only: \url{https://huggingface.co/datasets/IneG/concept}.}, and Section \ref{conclusion} concludes this study, summarizing the findings and discussing future works.